chasewalker26/COP4331_Project/artifacts/architecture.md

 # Security

 We value the security of our users, and take their data safety seriously.
 Due to this we chose to use google sign-in as our account management system to uphold the highest level of security.
 On top of this sign-in IDs provided by google will be given random keys and stored in the database to avoid account access by those who are unauthorized.
-We intend to keep all sensitive user data separate from the data commonly accessed by the site to prevent unwanted access during runtime.
+A user's list will be account restricted so that they must sign in to view it.

 # Performance